-It's going to take two phases.
 First, we'll have to deal with Kitty's boredom.
-We need to eliminate (or decrease) her/his need for your company at night time.
-Then - and only then - we'll have to work on how you stop giving Kitty that nighttime reward.
+We need to eliminate (or at least decrease) the cat's need for your company at night time.
+Then - and only then - we start working on how you stop giving Kitty that nighttime reward.
 It's going to take some discipline on your part, but we're going to show you just how that can be done.
 It won't take long.
 Most cats figure out the change in a few days and stop trying to wake up a tired owner.

 - Add cat shelves and cat trees that will encourage your cat to jump, climb and exercise.
 Read more: How to create more vertical space for your cat

 - Provide enticing cat toys which should be given out in rotation so your cat doesn't tire of them.